intel/edge-developer-kit-reference-scripts/README.md

 ## Disclaimer
 GStreamer* is an open source framework licensed under LGPL.
 See https://gstreamer.freedesktop.org/documentation/frequently-asked-questions/licensing.html.
 You are solely responsible for determining if your use of GStreamer requires any additional licenses.
 Intel is not responsible for obtaining any such licenses, nor liable for any licensing fees due, in connection with your use of GStreamer.

+The reference scripts provided in this repository have been validated and tested on the hardware listed in the documentation.
+While we strive to ensure compatibility and performance, these scripts may not function as expected on other hardware configurations.
+Users may encounter issues or unexpected behavior when running the scripts on untested hardware.
+If you encounter any issues or have suggestions for improvements, we welcome you to open an issue.